ontehfritz/ontehfritz/README.md

 **Team Leader and Lead Application Developer, Prime Restaurants**
 *Sep 2007 - Jul 2012*
-- Created and designed a unified platform for hospitality franchisees and head office with applications that no other restaurant franchising company in Canada had at the time.
+- Led, created, and designed a unified platform for hospitality franchisees and head office with applications that no other restaurant franchising company in Canada had at the time.

 **Research Application Developer, Queen’s University**
 *Aug 2006 - Oct 2006*